So how to install a bathroom fan where one does not exist? If you are looking for an answer, you have come to the right place.

 Increased moisture levels can also lead to the growth of mold and mildew, which poses a potential risk to your health.
 This is why installing a bathroom fan with a humidity sensor is crucial.

 If you want to do it yourself, I can help you get the steps right.
 In this brief guide, I have included the steps to install a bathroom fan.
 If you want to improve the existing environment of your bathroom, then you should give this article a read.

 Before you start installing a bathroom fan, you need to determine a few things.
 I have explained all the important factors in the pointers below.

-Selecting proper fan size for bathroom (CFM rating)
+Selecting the proper fan size for the bathroom (CFM rating)

 Bathroom fans are rated by CFM or cubic feet per minute.
 For those who don’t know CFM is used to measure the amount of air moved by the fan per minute.
 In simple words, it means airflow.
 The bigger the fan size, the higher the CFM rating.

 When it comes to how to install a bathroom fan where one does not exist, choosing the right CFM is very important.